scosman/zipstreamer/README.md

  - `suggestedFilename` [optional, string]: The filename to suggest in the "Save As" UI in browsers.
 Defaults to `archive.zip` if not provided or invalid.
 [Limited to US-ASCII.](https://www.rfc-editor.org/rfc/rfc2183#section-2.3)
  - `files` [Required, array]: an array descibing the files to inclue in the zip file.
 Each array entry required 2 properties:
     - `url` [Required, string]: the URL of the file to include in the zip.
 Zipstreamer will fetch this via a GET request.
-The file must be public; if it is private, most file hosts provide query string authentication options for private files, which work well with Zipstreamer (example [AWS S3 Docs](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html)).
+The file must be publically accessible via this URL; most file hosts provide query string authentication options which work well with Zipstreamer (example [AWS S3 Docs](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html)).
     - `zipPath`  [Required, string]: the path and filename where this entry should appear in the resulting zip file.
 This is a relative path to the root of the zip file.

 Example JSON description with 2 files: